Maheen21/ENSF381_Lab4/README.md

 # Project Overview
-# -Showcases a responsive webpage that changes the size of elements based on screen size
+# - Showcases a responsive webpage that changes the size of elements based on screen size
-# -
+# - Ensures that web content looks good and is usable on all devices, from desktops to tablets and smartphones
+# - For exercise C we wrote CSS to make a responsive webpage layout, but this time with the Flex technique.
+The webpage is more or less similar to the previous exercise, with a few changes
 ## Team Members
 ## | Name         |
 ## |--------------|